Balkrishna Sama: Writing career

 A majority of his time, Sama was alone at home finding peace in solitude, gradually spending more time in art and literary activities.
 He started publishing his writings in reputed magazines such as Sarada, Udhyog, and Shahitya Shrot.
-Afterwards, he shortened his surname "Shumsher Jung Bahadur Rana" to "Sama" because he no longer wished to be associated with a ruling regime that had once governed Nepal with autocracy.
+Afterwards, he shortened his surname "Shumsher Jung Bahadur Rana" to "Sama" because he no longer wished to be associated with a ruling regime that had once governed Nepal under a dictatorship.
 His drama Bhater, published in Pragati in 1953, reflects his feelings on human rights.

 Notable works

-Several of his dramas have been inspired by Shakespeare's works.
+Several of his plays have been inspired by Shakespeare's works.
 His dramas such as Prem Pinda, Swasni Manchhe, Buhartan, Tapobhumi, Atyadhunikta, and Bhater present the social context of the Rana era; Mukunda Indira, Ma and Mutuko Byatha show the emotional and romantic sides of Sama's personality.
 Amit Basana, Boksi, Talamathi, and Andhabeg are based on the topic of human psychology.
 His dramas on historical personalities, Amar Singh, Bhimsen Ko Antya, and Bhakta Bhanubhakta.
 Birami Ra Kuruwa is another drama dealing with philosophy, while Prahlad and Dhruba are based on religious figures.

-During his time, Bal Krishna Sama became known as one of Nepal's greatest dramatists.
+During his time, Bal Krishna Sama became known as one of Nepal's greatest playwrights.

 Sama also wrote stories, poems, essays, compositions, and biographies.
 His contemporaries Laxmi Prasad Devkota and Lekhnath Poudyal were involved in writing poetry.
 Aago Ra Paani and Chiso Chulho are his popular epics.
 He wrote an essay Nepal Lalit Kala on Nepalese art, as well as the biography Hamra Rastriya Bhibhutiharu and the two-part autobiography Mero Kabita Ko Aradhana.
 His best-known short story, Kaikai, was published in 1938.
 His short story collection book, Taltal, was published posthumously in 1990.

 Later work

-He worked as a lecturer teaching Nepali language and literature in Tri Chandra College.
+He worked as a lecturer teaching Nepali language and literature at Tri Chandra College.
 In 1955, he became director of Nepal Radio and chief editor of the newspaper Gorkhapatra.
 In 1967, he became a member of the Royal Nepal Academy when it was established, and later as the vice chancellor.

 Following his retirement in 1971, Sama continued writing, publishing many of his poems in nationally reputed magazines like Madhuparka and Ramjham.
-In fact, many of his works remain unpublished or incomplete, many of which he read out during literary programmes.
+Many of his works remain unpublished or incomplete, many of which he read out during literary programmes.
 His unpublished dramas include Gangalal, Aja, Milinad, Prem, Chinta, and Prandaan.